 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
-This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2022.
-Further extension beyond 2022 is not secure yet.
-Future AO cycles are continued to be planned to run on an annual basis, if operations are again approved after 2022.
+This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2024.